 Note: It is recommended to copy and paste the code provided in these instructions.

-Note: If you are installing the client tools on a different machine from your PostgreSQL instance, you will need to change the database entry in the configuration file
+Note: If you are installing the client tools on a different machine from your PostgreSQL instance, you must change the database entry in the configuration file /

 etc/alexandria.xml, e.g., the default should reflect the host (IP address) of your PostgreSQL instance.
-If you added a password for user alexandria (or changed user at all), you would modify @user/@password entries as well.
-For example, if your PostgreSQL instance is running on 10.234.211.3, the configuration entry would look like this:
+If you added a password for user alexandria (or changed user at all), you must modify @user/@password entries as well.
+For example, if your PostgreSQL instance is running on 10.234.211.3, the configuration entry will look like this:

 5. Configure CLAIMS Direct user name and password.

 Note: See Processing Server for a list of the parameters available.
 For example, to maintain the supplemental tables required for on-site family and citation functionality, you must add

 Note: For new installations as well as any changes to your subscription, it may take 24 hours for full synchronization of your on-site instance.